-One serious consequence of the conflicts in the country among other is that millions of people from all walks of life have left the country and taking refuge mostly in neighboring countries.
+One serious consequence of the conflicts in the country among other is that millions of people from all walks of life have left the country and taking refuge mostly in neighbouring countries.
 The refugee influx became high especially after the Military regime crushed the people upraising in 1988, which remains the most significant democratic movement with bloodiest casualty in Burma/Myanmar modern history.
 Even after the Military sponsored November 7, 2010 election, which many believe as a positive one that could bring incremental change and generate better living condition, people continue to flee.
 Fleeing from the country for many has now been the only option that left to secure their rights and survive from oppression.
-According to figures available online, the total number of estimated Chin refugees in neighboring countries; India, Malaysia and Thailand, is not less than 200, 000 with India the largest hosting country followed by Malaysia.
+According to figures available online, the total number of estimated Chin refugees in neighbouring countries; India, Malaysia and Thailand, is not less than 200, 000 with India the largest hosting country followed by Malaysia.

 Chin refugees in Norway

 The first Chin refugee name Van Thang was accepted by Norwegian government in 2002.
 He came to Moi town in Rogaland county where he was joined by several more Chin refugees a few months later.
 Many believe that his good attitude and hardworking for local community gave better chance for other Chins to get positive impression in Norway.